Pumpkin Cream Cold Brew Recipe (Starbucks Copycat to Make at Home)

 For optimal results, start by decanting all your syrups into Mason jars and letting them chill in your fridge.

-Pro Tip: To keep your pumpkin cream cold brew cold, you can place your 16-ounce glasses into the freezer for 15 minutes to frost.
+Pro Tip: To keep your pumpkin cream cold brew cold, you can place your glasses into the freezer for 15 minutes to frost.
 Otherwise, feel free to use cold brew ice cubes.

 A Few Tips

 This recipe is all about timing.
-To make your life easy, start by making the cold brew coffee first because it’ll take the longest to prep.
+To make your life easy, start by making the cold brew first because it’ll take the longest to prep.

 Pumpkin Puree from scratch

-Next, if you’re using fresh pumpkin puree, start by placing your whole pumpkin into an eight-quart pressure cooker on a steam rack, along with two cups of warm water.
+Next, if you’re using fresh pumpkin puree, start by placing your whole pumpkin into an eight-litre pressure cooker on a steam rack, along with two cups of warm water.
 Pressure cook for 13 minutes and let the pressure release naturally.

 Once it’s cool enough to handle, slice your pumpkin in half, remove the seeds and starch, and scrape out the flesh.
 Puree the pumpkin in a blender till smooth.